 A final grade of P or F is awarded upon completion of the graduate research project.
-While research is in progress, a grade of IP is awarded at the end of each term.
+If the student is making progress, a grade of IP is awarded at the end of each term.
+If the student has not made progress, a grade of F will be issued and will result in a change from IP to F for the original three hours, and from IP to N for all remaining credits.
 Students who do not complete their graduate research project within the number of credit hours required by their degree program, are normally required to register for one credit hour for every subsequent term.